Mount Olivet Cemetery (Wheat Ridge, Colorado): History

 In 1950, from June to September, the remains of more than 7,000 persons were moved from Mt.
 Calvary to Mt.
 Olivet.
 Most of the bodies were reinterred in Section 24 while about 1,000 where buried elsewhere at Mt.
 Olivet, in family plots.
 Extraordinary care was taken to ensure that the remains of each person were carefully identified and transferred and the new burial spot was painstakingly marked.
 Of the total buried at Mt.
 Calvary, approximately 50% were infants and children.
 Amazing mementos were found when graves were opened.
 Several disinterred bodies were of men in full military uniform, including spurs and swords.
-One grave contained several newspapers dating back to April 22, 1905; a copy of The Boston Post headlined the opening game of the American League between Philadelphia and Boston, in which Rub Waddell saved the day for Philadelphia.
+One grave contained several newspapers dating back to April 22, 1905; a copy of The Boston Post headlined the opening game of the American League between Philadelphia and Boston, in which Rube Waddell saved the day for Philadelphia.

 Another astonishing tale from men who worked on the project relates that when the grave of an Irish woman from Leadville was uncovered, the scent of rose petals filled the air.
 There was great consternation that the body of a saint might have been disinterred.
 Sanctity terrified all the created great problems for Church officials who had to verify or deny the saintliness.
 Despite intensive research by The Denver Catholic Register, the Irish woman remains a mystery.

 Some of the greatest orators of Denver preached at the Memorial Day Masses.
 Orators like Msgr.
 William O’Ryan, Msgr.
 Hugh L. McMenamin, Msgr.
 Francis Walsh, and Fr.
 E. J. Mannix delivered stirring sermons on patriotism and the virtue of praying for souls of the dead.
 In one of his sermons at a Memorial Day Mass, Bishop Tihen reportedly urged those at Mass to visit the cemetery often, to bring their picnic lunches and enjoy the beauty as a park of inspiration.